dbaarda/librsync-tests/RESULTS.rst

 I'm using a pretty crappy old `atom cpu with 4GB ram and an SSD drive
 <data/platforminfo.txt>`_.
 This helps highlight the performance costs,
 particularly the cost of cpu memory cache misses.
+Unfortunately it's not always very repeatable, and I've noticed second runs are often a little slower than first runs.
+I suspect that this is because it is fanless, and starts thermal throttling on the second run.
+However, the difference is minimal so it's mostly OK.

 Data Files
 ----------